MKSherbini/obsidian-noor/README.md

 The Quran verses are retrieved from
 - [alquran.cloud](https://alquran.cloud/api): An opensource Quran API made by the [Islamic Network](https://islamic.network/) ([github](https://github.com/islamic-network)) and respective [contributors](https://alquran.cloud/contributors).

+### Hadith Encyclopedia APIs

+The Hadith quotes are retrieved from

+- [hadeethenc.com](https://hadeethenc.com/api-docs/): Encyclopedia of Translated Prophetic Hadiths.

 ## Contributions and suggestions
 Please feel free to open a [pull request](https://github.com/MKSherbini/obsidian-noor/pulls) with suggested improvements and new feature requests